Texas Brain-Eating Amoeba Found in City's Water Supply

 Scientists do not know how to eliminate natural Naegleria fowleri in lakes, rivers, and other freshwater sources.
 However, the CDC says that individuals who swim in warm freshwater should expect a low risk of contamination.

-If you swim in warm freshwater, the CDC recommends avoiding water up to your nose by holding your nose closed, using nose clasps, or keeping your head above water.
+If you swim in warm freshwater, the CDC recommends avoiding water up to your nose by holding your nose closed, using nose plugs, or keeping your head above water.

-What Happens When Brain-eating Amoeba 'Eats' Your Brain?
+What Happens When a Brain-Eating Amoeba 'Eats' Your Brain?

 Research suggests that the brain-eating amoeba infection can be stopped if detected immediately.
 So what happens when you are infected with an N. fowleri?

-It presumably takes more than a drop of fluid to trigger a Naegleria infection.
+It takes more than a drop of fluid to trigger a Naegleria infection.
 Infections mostly occur in individuals participating in water sports or activities that heavily saturate the nose with water, such as diving, waterskiing, and wakeboarding.
+Recreational exposure to contaminated water is a common way people become infected.

 For reasons unknown, “brain-eating” is a pretty precise description of the amoeba’s behavior.
 After arriving at the olfactory bulbs, N. fowleri devours the tissue using suction-cup-like structures on its surface.
 This damage prompts the primary symptoms—loss of smell and taste—around five days after the contamination sets in.

-From that point, the microorganisms move to the rest of the brain, first eating up the defensive covering that encompasses the central nervous system.
-When the body sees something is wrong, it sends immune cells to battle the infection, inflaming the encompassing area.
+From that point**, the microorganisms move to the rest of the brain**, first eating up the defensive covering that encompasses the central nervous system.
+When the body detects an infection, it sends immune cells to battle the infection, inflaming the surrounding area.

 As opposed to the loss of brain tissue, this inflammation contributes most to the early symptoms of headache, nausea, vomiting, and stiff neck.
 Neck stiffness is due to inflammation, as the swelling around the spinal cord makes it difficult to use the muscles.